 We specified the Abstract Model Interface in OMG-idl (Listing 1) and used CORBA to invoke these operations expressed in different programming languages.
 It is important to note that one basic interface is defined for models instead of defining interfaces for simulators.
-Furthermore, we have not defined an interface for coupled models as the execution of a coordinator of a coupled model can be specified as an atomic model.
-This will be explained in Section 3.2.2.
+Furthermore, we have not defined an interface for coupled models since the execution of a coordinator of a coupled model can be specified as an atomic model.
+This will be explained down in particular 2.2.2 in section 3.2.2.